 This subarea defines the historic town-center character of downtown Littleton as significantly as Main Street and contains structures from the very inception of Littleton.
 Located on a rise above South Santa Fe and the river, the 'C' shaped urban form of the subarea presents a welcoming, if auto-dominated, face to thousands of people passing by or through downtown.
 It also possesses grand views of the front range from the buildings and parcels that edge it.
 Several historic buildings establish its character, including the J.D.
 Hill General Store, Weston Masonic Temple and, to some extent, the old Carnegie Library.
-The character is also enhanced by the landscaping on the north and east sides of the connection with South Santa Fe.
-The small one-story commercial building on the south side of the entry, with a deep setback from Alamo and surface parking between the building and the street, is noticeably different from the buildings and landscaping on the east and north sides of the subarea and detracts from the welcoming, "gateway" nature of the rest of the subarea.
+The character is also enhanced by the landscaping on the north and east sides of the south side of the entry, with a deep setback from Alamo and surface parking between the building and the street, is noticeably different from the buildings and landscaping on the east and north sides of the subarea and detracts from the welcoming, "gateway" nature of the rest of the subarea.